SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-103/02-algorithms/04-greedy-algorithm/greedy-algorithm.md

 **The greedy algorithm is working very well in solving the problem and it does bring the most optimal solution to the class attendance problem.**

-### Knapsack problem:

-Consider you have a basket that has a **capacity of 30kg** and a list of items.
-You should pick the most expensive items and fill the basket with it, without exceeding the basket capacity.

-- Items list:

-TV:
-weight: 30kg
-price: 3000$

-Gaming Chair:
-weight: 25kg
-price: 1500$

-MacBook laptop:
-weight: 5kg
-price: 2000$

-- Solution:

-Using Greedy algorithm.
-1. Pick the most expensive item that will fit in your knapsack.
-2. Pick the next most expensive item that will fit in your knapsack.
-And so on.

-- Result:

-The solution will pick the TV as it is the most expensive item and insert it in the basket.
-The basket will be holding 3000$ and 30kg, reaching the full basket capacity.

-- Discussion:

-The Greedy algorithm didn't bring the most optimal solution here!
-The solution should pick a Gaming Chair and MacBook laptop, resulting in 3500$ and reaching the exact basket capacity of 30kg with more resulting value in it.

-**The Greedy algorithm doesn't bring the most optimal solution every time.
-But it's fast and easy to implement.**

 ## Example

 **Travel plan problem**